Spelt/ZXing.Delphi/README.md

 ##Important note:
 There is a bug in the TCameraComponent (XE7/XE8/10) which causes the Android camera not to autofocus at all and therefore crippels the barcode scanning.
-THere is a work around which can be found here: https://translate.google.nl/translate?sl=auto&tl=en&js=y&prev=_t&hl=nl&ie=UTF-8&u=http://tacotony.pixnet.net/blog/post/105520991-xe6%E7%82%BAtcameracomponent%E5%85%83%E4%BB%B6%E5%8A%A0%E4%B8%8A%E5%B0%8D%E7%84%A6%E5%8A%9F%E8%83%BD&edit-text=
+There is a work around which can be found here: https://translate.google.nl/translate?sl=auto&tl=en&js=y&prev=_t&hl=nl&ie=UTF-8&u=http://tacotony.pixnet.net/blog/post/105520991-xe6%E7%82%BAtcameracomponent%E5%85%83%E4%BB%B6%E5%8A%A0%E4%B8%8A%E5%B0%8D%E7%84%A6%E5%8A%9F%E8%83%BD&edit-text=

 ###Changes